FraTesta/experimental_ws/src/final_assignment/README.md

 ## **Possible technical improvements**

 1. Develop a more sophisticated way for the Knowledge representation, maybe designing an Ontology with some editors and API like Protegè.
-2. Improve the Explore algorithm maybe storing the last visited position as a room in order to get a new position close to the previous one.
+2. Improve the Explore algorithm maybe storing the last visited position as a room in order to get a new position far from the previous one.

 ## **Contacts**
 Francesco Testa